ritchie46/anaStruct/README.rst

 Structural Engineering
 ======================

-*A small library with solutions for Structural Engineering problems.*
+*A small Python 3 library with solutions for Structural Engineering problems.*

 Installation
 ============